Same-sex marriage in Nevada

-Same-sex marriage has been legally recognized in Nevada since October 9, 2014, when a federal district court judge issued an injunction against enforcement of Nevada's same-sex marriage ban, acting on order from the Ninth Circuit Court of Appeals.
-A unanimous three-judge panel of the Ninth Circuit had ruled two days earlier that the state's ban on same-sex marriage was unconstitutional.
-Same-sex marriage was previously banned by an amendment to the Constitution of Nevada, which was approved by voters in 2002.
+Same-sex marriage has been legally recognized in Nevada since October 9, 2014, when the U.S. District Court for the District of Nevada issued an injunction against enforcement of Nevada's same-sex marriage ban, acting on order from the Ninth Circuit Court of Appeals.
+A unanimous three-judge panel of the Ninth Circuit had ruled two days earlier in Sevcik v.
+Sandoval that the state's ban on same-sex marriage was unconstitutional.
+Same-sex marriage was previously banned by an amendment to the Constitution of Nevada.
 The statutory ban on same-sex marriages was repealed by the Nevada Legislature in 2017, and the constitutional ban was repealed by voters in 2020 by 62–38 percent.
+Polling suggests that a large majority of Nevada residents support the legal recognition of same-sex marriage, with a 2024 Public Religion Research Institute poll showing that 72% of respondents supported same-sex marriage.

-Nevada has recognized domestic partnerships since October 1, 2009, after the Nevada Legislature enacted legislation overriding Governor Jim Gibbons's veto.
+Nevada has recognized domestic partnerships since October 1, 2009, after the Nevada Legislature enacted legislation overriding a veto from Republican Governor Jim Gibbons.
 The state maintains a domestic partnership registry that enables same-sex couples to enjoy most of the same rights as married couples.
 It allows opposite-sex couples to establish domestic partnerships as well.